 Lower Utility Bills

 We took advantage of some government tax credits and had our home insulated which helped a ton.
-I think we paid $900 for the blown in insulation (and then got a tax rebate to boot) which has made our home more comfy and reduced our utility bills.
-We also replaced our old windows (DIY of course) with double-pane windows which added to the efficiency of our home.
+I think we paid $900 for blown-in insulation (and then got a tax rebate to boot).

 There are many affordable ceiling fans out there today and lots of YouTube videos with instructions on how to install them.
 If you can’t afford ceiling fans, or it’s not an option in a rental, you could buy one of the many affordable and beautiful table top fans.
 There are so many beautiful styles to choose from.

 This is a bigger biggie than the lower utility bills.
 We bought our house in 1998 just when the markets in Northern CA were starting to creep up.
 I was about to hyperventilate because our mortgage was twice what we were paying in rent.

 We’d gotten a sweet deal on a tiny old rental house so we knew we’d be paying much more on a mortgage.
 We were able to make our mortgage payment every month and we soon realized how much money we’d been

 Having a smaller, more manageable, mortgage than if we’d bought a much larger house was important to us.
 We had the goal of one day owning our home, outright, deed and all.

 That seems contrary to the trends of today where people move from a starter home to larger and more expensive homes with mortgages that won’t be paid off until their well pasts retirement age.

 We didn’t start out with the plan that this would be our forever home but once we started seeing these five benefits of small home living (and so many more) we knew we’d made the right decision.

 This might sound silly but it’s true, when you have space you have to fill it or it looks empty.
 You need twice as much furniture to fill a 2000 sq. ft. home as you do one half the size.